All DnD classes explained

 Wizards of the Coast art of an Artificer 5e, with DnD classes text overlaid on top.
 Text reads: Artificer.
 Role - support, utility, damage.
 Main ability - Intelligence, Strength/Dexterity.
 Best races - Human, Gnome, Kobold, Warforged.
 Best backgrounds - Wildspacer

-Overview: The Artificer 5e is a tinkerer and a lover of DnD tools.
-Using powerful magical infusions, this class can create and bolster magical items and weapons that will really help your party pack a punch.
+Overview: The Artificer is a tinkerer and a lover of tools.
+Using powerful magical infusions, this class can create magical items and weapons that really help your party pack a punch.

-Strengths: Machines and engineering rarely feature in D&D games, so the Artificer offers a unique flavor you can't often explore with other classes.
+Strengths: Machines and engineering rarely feature in D&D, so the Artificer offers a unique flavor you can't often explore with other classes.
 Its list of subclasses is varied, and each supports differing playstyles.
-Plus, thanks to your infusions, 5e spells, and craftable items, there are heaps of customization options.
+Plus, thanks to your infusions, spells, and craftable items, there are heaps of customization options.

 Weaknesses: If you're a beginner player or someone who doesn't enjoy agonizing over small details, this class can feel overwhelming.
-Plus, the class' powers can sometimes feel situational, and relying on Intelligence limits their overall usefulness.
-The Artificer may also feel a bit wasted if your campaign doesn't pay much attention to (or even allow) downtime, crafting, and magic items.
+Plus, its powers can sometimes feel situational, and relying on the most commonly dumped DnD stat, Intelligence, limits their overall usefulness.
+The Artificer may also feel a bit wasted if your campaign doesn't pay much attention to downtime, crafting, and magic items.

 Subclasses: